Skip to content

 Blue Zones – The Secrets of a Long Healthy Life

-Have you ever heard of the term “Blue Zones”?
-They represent a demographic term that describes five places in the world where people live longer than average with above-average health and well-being.
+Have you ever heard of the term "Blue Zones"?
+They are a demographic term that describes five places in the world where people live longer than average with above-average health and well-being.
 Dan Buettner is dedicated to finding these areas.
-In 2005, he published an article in National Geographic entitled “The Secrets of Long Life.”
+In 2005, he published an article in National Geographic entitled "The Secrets of Long Life."

-Ikaria in Greece, Okinawa in Japan, Ogliastra in Sardinia, Loma Linda in California and the Peninsula Nicoya in Costa Rica.
+Ikaria in Greece, Okinawa in Japan, Ogliastra in Sardinia, Loma Linda in California and the peninsula Nicoya in Costa Rica.

 What promotes the health and longevity of these people?

-Ikaria in Greece – The Survivalists
+Ikaria in Greece – The Survival Artists

-Ikaria is a mountainous island in the eastern Aegean Sea near the Turkish coast, has about 8.000 inhabitants and has one of the lowest middle-aged mortality rates in the world.
-Buettner attributed this, among other things, to a Mediterranean diet with lots of vegetables, olive oil and fish.
-This diet is also considered very important in prevention circles.
+Ikaria is a mountainous island in the eastern Aegean Sea near the Turkish coast, has about 8,000 inhabitants and is the world'sone of the lowest mortality rates in middle ageBuettner attributed this to, among other things, Mediterranean diet with lots of vegetables, olive oil and fish.
+This diet is also given high priority in prevention circles.
 On the other hand, some residents believe that, in addition to lots of organic vegetables and clean water, the constant wind from the sea is very healthy.
-Others emphasize the special warmth and sense of community of the island.
+Others emphasize the special warmth and sense of community the island.

 A map overview of the five blue zones.
 Image: shutterstock.com/Dimitrios Karamitros